Peter Snell: Honorific eponyms

 In 2001, Macleans College in Auckland created Snell House as part of its "whanau house" system.

-The Peter Snell Youth Village, on the Whangaparaoa Peninsula, in North Auckland, New Zealand, is also named after him.
+The Peter Snell Youth Village, on the Whangaparaoa Peninsula, in North Auckland, is also named after him.
 They run holiday camps for young people.

 Snell Drive, in the Hamilton suburb of Chartwell, is named in Snell's honour.

-Peter Snell Street is a street in the Bay of Plenty town of Whakatane.
+Peter Snell Street is a street in the Bay of Plenty town of Whakatāne.

+Peter Snell Drive is the location of Bream Bay College in Ruakaka in Te Tai Tokerau Northland.